 In picture: The actor's contribution to the film industry was recognised at a function.
 Pic/Pradeep Dhivar

-On Dev Anand's 95th birth anniversary, we go back in time to revisit some memorable moments from the legendary actor's personal life and illustrious career...
+On Dev Anand's death anniversary, we go back in time to revisit some memorable moments from the legendary actor's personal life and illustrious career...

 DISCLAIMER: mid-day and its affiliates shall have no liability for any views, thoughts and comments expressed on this article.